enkidevs/curriculum/kotlin/kotlin-advanced-features/kotlin-exception-handling/kotlin-multiple-catch.md

 The catches are checked in order:
 1. Most specific exceptions first
 2. More general exceptions later
-3. `Exception` class catches any remaining errors
+3. Generic `Exception` catches any remaining errors
 ---

 ## Practice